discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 4. Paste that URL into the `faq url` setting in the admin site settings.
 This links your topic from the hamburger FAQ menu entry at the top right of every page.

-Done -- now you have a community FAQ for your site that is collaboratively editable, and linked from every page on the site.
+Now you have a community FAQ for your site that is collaboratively editable, and linked from every page on the site.

 ### Categories

-You have three categories out of the box:
+You have three default categories:

 1. [Meta](/category/meta) – general discussion about the site itself.
 [It's important!](https://meta.discourse.org/t/what-is-meta/5249)
 2. [Lounge](/category/lounge) – a perk for users at trust level 3 and higher